hr-it-solutions/DD_J_plg_system_disable_bootstrap/README.md

     {"html": true,"container": "body"}

-**Note:** It is not recommended to use together with Joomla! default templates like tpl_Protostar!
+**Note:** It is not recommended to use together with Joomla! default templates like tpl_Protostar or any other template based on Bootstrap

 # System requirements
 Joomla 3.x +                                                                                <br>